First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 Having defined these expressions, the simulation of the spin-diffusion process requires two steps: \begin{enumerate} \item First, single-site spinDMFT is used to simulate the dynamics and compute the autocorrelation $g_{\text{bath}}^{zz}(t)$ of the bath. \item Second, the two central spins are simulated using the Hamiltonian in \refeqn{eqn:Hamiltonian}.
 The second mean-field moments are determined from \refeqn{eqn:spindiffmoments} using the bath autocorrelation $g_{\text{bath}}^{zz}(t)$ computed in step 1. \end{enumerate} The simulation output of step two can be any quantity that is defined in the Hilbert space of the two central spins.
 This includes the two-spin correlations

 as well as the zero-quantum (ZQ) correlation function

+Here, the time evolution of any operator $\op{A}$ is generated by $\op{A}(t)=\oUd \op{A} \oU$ as usual in the Heisenberg picture.
+For \refeqn{eqn:autocorrdef}, the time evolution is generated by the full spin Hamiltonian, while for \refeqn{eqn:zqcfunction}, the dipolar interaction between $S_1$ and $S_2$ is omitted as in \refcite{suter85}.
 In total, four different parameters enter the procedure, namely, the bath coupling constant $J^{\text{II}}_{\text{Q,av}}$, which enters directly into the decay of $g_{\text{bath}}^{zz}(t)$, i.e., into the bath correlation time, the pair coupling $d^{\text{SS}}_{12}$, the chemical shift difference $\delta$ and the coefficient tensor $C^{\text{SI}}_{ij}$ containing four elements.
 All parameters can be computed directly from the geometry of the system.